ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 ---
 template: post
-title: Go and React Development Setup with Docker
+title: The Ultimate Go and React Development Setup with Docker
-slug: go-react-development-setup-with-docker
+slug: ultimate-go-react-development-setup-with-docker
 draft: false
 date: 2020-01-08T12:54:37.547Z
-description: Build a Go and React development setup with Docker.
+description: >-
+  I've been migrating from Node to Golang.
+With Node I had a great development workflow, but struggled to achieve a similar one in Go.
+What I wanted was the ability to live reload a Go API on code changes.
+Debug it with breakpoints.
+  Then wrap it in a container workflow for a fullstack project.
 category: development
 tags:
   - Delve Docker Golang Makefile Postgres Traefik VSCode
 ---
 # Introduction

 I've been migrating from Node to Golang.
 With Node I had a great development workflow, but struggled to achieve a similar one in Go.
 What I wanted was the ability to live reload a Go API on code changes.
 Debug it with breakpoints.
-Then wrap it in a container workflow.
+Then wrap it in a container workflow for a fullstack project.

 In this tutorial we will setup a Go and React development environment with Docker.
 I expect you to be familiar with fullstack development.
 I won't teach you every painstaking detail about how to create a react app or even a Go API.
 It's fine if you're new to Docker.
 I'll explain the basics when needed.
 So relax, you'll be able to copy and paste code as you go.